 How Our Village Began to Grow

 the work began at St Joseph’s Parish Church, Upton, which generously provided the space for this baby bank to take its very first steps.
 As demand for the service grew, wirral baby bank expanded by their second month and secured a second home in the form of a dedicated storage unit.
-This gives wirral baby bank facilities to store items safely, organise donations properly and support families more consistently.
+This gaves wirral baby bank facilities to store items safely, organise donations properly and support families more consistently.
 This growth was made possible through the ongoing support of Kangaroo Self Storage (Bromborough).